juliend88/Docker/bundle-toolbox/README-EN.md

 Only remains for you to retrieve the configuration file **Openvpn** `cloud.ovpn` to complete the installation and have access to the toolbox.

-* Download the client [OpenVPN](https://openvpn.net/index.php/open-source/downloads.html) choosing the client corresponding to the OS of your PC (windows, mac, linux).
+* If you work with Mac or Linux [OpenVPN](https://openvpn.net/index.php/open-source/downloads.html) choosing the client corresponding to the OS of your computer.
+* If you are on Windows, we recommend using [Viscosity]([ici](https://www.sparklabs.com/downloads/Viscosity%20Installer.exe) and launch "as administrator".

 * In a shell , run the command to retrieve the file `cloud.ovpn` :
 ```bash
 scp -i ~/.ssh/your_keypair core@FloatingIP:cloud.ovpn .